RekuNote/dvrserver/README.md

   ```

 * `full` (integer): Percentage (without decimals) of total disk storage currently used by all saved recordings.
+  If recordings exist but the calculated percentage is less than 1%, it will return `1` to indicate minimal usage.

 * The root endpoint `/` now returns a `"full"` field indicating the percentage of total disk storage used by all recordings, helping monitor storage usage easily.

 ## Data Files